-Article 53 - Balancing Energy from Frequency Restoration Process with Manual Activation or Automatic Activation
+Article 55 - Balancing Energy from the Frequency Restoration Process with Manual Activation or Automatic Activation

 This article describes the settlement of Balancing Energy from Frequency Restoration Process.
-The general principles described in Article 51 will apply.
+The general principles as described in Article 52 will apply.

-Article 54 - Balancing Energy for the Reserve Replacement Process
+Article 56 - Balancing Energy for the Reserve Replacement Process

 This article describes the settlement of Balancing Energy from Reserve Replacement Process.
-General principles described in Article 51 will apply.
+The general principles as described in Article 52 will apply.

-Article 55 - Imbalance Adjustment to the Balance Responsible Party
+Article 57 - Imbalance Adjustment to the Balance Responsible Party